Estimate Time5 min

 As you pay off smaller debts, the amount of money you can put toward larger balances grows like a snowball rolling down a hill.

-In this example, your interest cost would be about $51,000 by applying that extra $100 to the lowest balance first and then working through the rest of your debts.
-Your interest savings over making the minimum payment would be about $6,240 and you'd be making payments for 10 years.
+In this example, your interest cost would be about $51,000 by applying an extra $100 to the lowest balance first and then working through the rest of your debts.
+Your interest savings making the minimum payment would be about $6,240 and you'd be making payments for 10 years.

-This scenario also assumes that the interest rate and required minimum payment stay the same through the life of the loan.
-In these examples, the amount paid only changes when extra money is paid toward the loan.
+This scenario also assumes the interest rate and required minimum payment stay the same through the life of the loan.
+(In both examples, the amount paid only changes when extra money is paid toward the loan.)

-The debt snowball method doesn't save as much on interest as the debt avalanche method, because it doesn't pay down higher-rate balances as quickly.
-But research suggests that for many people, focusing on the smallest debts first may be the most effective way to become debt-free.
-The reason: Clearing smaller debts quickly shows progress, helping build positive momentum.
+The snowball method doesn't save as much on interest as the avalanche method because it doesn't pay down higher-rate balances as quickly.
+However, for many people, focusing on the smallest debts first may be the most effective way to become debt-free because clearing smaller debts quickly shows progress.

-Eliminating debt feels great, and it frees up money for you to save and invest for your future.
-As you pay off debts, consider using your new cash flow to build an emergency savings worth 3 to 6 months' of essential expenses—so you can be confident that you'll be able to avoid taking on new debt in the future.
+Eliminating debt feels great, and it frees money for you to save and invest for your future.
+As you pay your debt, consider using your new cash flow to build an emergency savings worth 3 to 6 months of essential expenses—so you can be confident that you'll be able to avoid taking on new debt in the future.

 Pay bills, track spending, and get ATM fee reimbursements with our Cash Management Solutions.